KU Student Housing Handbook

 Housing Contract Terms — Interpretation of the Contract

-The Student Housing Contract is a legal document representing an agreement between you and KU Student Housing.
+The Housing & Residence Life Contract is a legal document representing an agreement between you and Housing & Residence Life.
 Contracts are not transferable.
 Reassignment of the contract or subleasing are not permitted.

 Eligibility for Occupancy